 6. Outcomes – specify what your intended outcomes are.
 What are you aiming to achieve with your research?

 7. Bibliography – make a list of the key articles and texts you have referred to in preparing your research proposal.
 You may also list other relevant texts not directly drawn upon when writing your proposal, to show awareness of the scope of literature in your subject.
-Use a standard referencing style – accepted styles for the University of Gloucestershire can be found here.
+Use a standard referencing style.

 Before submitting your proposal, make sure you can answer ‘Yes’ to the following questions: